clwy-cn/clwy-express-generator/README.md

 ### Using clwy-sequelize-cli

-The project has [clwy-sequelize-cli](https://github.com/clwy-cn/clwy-sequelize-cli) integrated by default.
-Using the following commands will generate **ES6-style** models, migrations, and seed files.
+When creating a project with`--orm=sequelize`, it will integrate [clwy-sequelize-cli](https://github.com/clwy-cn/clwy-sequelize-cli) by default.
+The following commands will generate model, migration, and seed files in **ES6 style**.

 **Generate model and migration files:**